 I am a science and technology journalist who writes about how biology is shaping our future.
-Currently, I am a staff writer for Medium's OneZero and an adjunct instructor in the graduate science writing program at Johns Hopkins.
-I write about topics like CRISPR, genetic privacy, reproductive technology, neuroscience, and the field of anti-aging.
-In my work, I seek to illuminate the both the tremendous benefits and unintended consequences of scientific advances.
+Currently, I am a staff writer at OneZero and an adjunct instructor in the graduate science writing program at Johns Hopkins.
+I write often about CRISPR, genetic privacy, reproductive technology, neuroscience, anti-aging, and lately, Covid-19.
+In my work, I seek to illuminate the both the tremendous benefits and unintended consequences of biomedical advances.

 I started my career as a reporter at the Baltimore Business Journal, where I followed the high-profile case of a Maryland cardiologist accused of implanting unnecessary heart stents in patients.
 I earned my bachelor's degree in journalism at Ohio University and a master's in science writing from Johns Hopkins.
 I hail from the scenic Laurel Highlands of Western Pennsylvania and now live in Baltimore, Maryland.